Best Known For

 With the success of The Dick Van Dyke Show, Van Dyke was able to make the leap to feature films.
 His most memorable works were the musicals Mary Poppins (1965), with Julie Andrews; and Chitty, Chitty, Bang, Bang (1968).

-Returning to the stage, Van Dyke made a special-guest appearance in Chita Rivera: The Dancer's Life in 2006.
-He also transformed his own life into a theatrical production; Dick Van Dyke—A Step In Time: A Musical Memoir debuted at Los Angeles's Geffen Playhouse in 2010.
+Returning to the stage, Van Dyke made a special guest appearance in Chita Rivera: The Dancer's Life in 2006.
+He also transformed his own life into a theatrical production, Dick Van Dyke—A Step In Time: A Musical Memoir, which debuted in 2010 at Geffen Playhouse in Los Angeles, California.

 "I'm having the best so-called retirement of anyone I know, doing what I love doing," Van Dyke told BroadwayWorld.com in late 2010.
 "Eventually, I may try something less strenuous."
 The following year, he published a printed version of his story in My Lucky Life In and Out of Show Business.
 Van Dyke shares his ups and downs in the book—including his struggles with alcoholism—with remarkable optimism and poise.